sst/guide/_examples/how-to-create-a-sveltejs-app-with-serverless.md

   buildCommand: "npm run build",
   errorPage: sst.StaticSiteErrorOptions.REDIRECT_TO_INDEX_PAGE,
   environment: {
-    // Pass in the API endpoint to our app (Must need to start with VITE_)
+    // Pass in the API endpoint to our app (Must start with VITE_)
     VITE_APP_API_URL: api.url,
   },
 });